Last Updated on October 27, 2023 by Electricalvolt

-In this article we will discuss the adverse effects of harmonics on electrical equipment.
-The harmonics deteriorates the operational life of the electrical equipment.
-The harmonics causes the followings adverse effects on electrical equipment.
+In this article, we will discuss the adverse effects of harmonics on electrical equipment.
+The harmonics deteriorate the operational life of the electrical equipment.
+The harmonics cause the following adverse effects on electrical equipment.

 1. Overheating of transformers and rotating equipment

 Motors and generators can be adversely affected by the presence of harmonic voltage and current due to increased heating caused by iron and copper loss.
-In addition to this harmonic current can increase an audible noise emission and reduce machine efficiency.
+In addition to this, a harmonic current can increase audible noise emissions and reduce machine efficiency.

 Iron Loss KW5 = KW1 X (V5/ V1)2 X (f5 / f1)2